Can Employment Pass Holders Buy Property in Malaysia?

 Minimum Property Purchase Price for Foreigners

-Minimum Selangor property purchase price for foreigners in year 2022
+Minimum Selangor property purchase price for foreigners in the year 2022

 The state selling price in Selangor Zones 1-3 is at RM 2 million.
 For Zone 3, it is RM 1 million for MM2H holders.

-Minimum Penang property purchase price for foreigners in year 2022
+Minimum Penang property purchase price for foreigners in the year 2022

-For Penang Island houses, the selling price for landed is at RM 1.8 million and RM 800,000 for strata title homes.
+For Penang Island houses, the selling price for land is RM 1.8 million and RM 800,000 for strata title homes.
 The price for MM2H holders no matter the property type is RM 1 million.

 For Penang mainland homes, it costs RM 750,000 to purchase a landed property and RM 400,000 to purchase a strata title property.

-Minimum Negeri Sembilan property purchase price for foreigners in year 2022
+Minimum Negeri Sembilan property purchase price for foreigners in the year 2022

-Foreigners can now purchase landed home with a starting price of MYR 1 million instead of previously announced at MYR 2 million.
+Foreigners can now purchase landed homes with a starting price of MYR 1 million instead of the previously announced MYR 2 million.

-Minimum Sabah property purchase price for foreigners in year 2022
+Minimum Sabah property purchase price for foreigners in the year 2022

-Foreigners are allowed to purchase residential properties in Sabah with a starting price of MYR 600,000 for high-rise and strata title.
+Foreigners are allowed to purchase residential properties in Sabah with a starting price of MYR 600,000 for high-rise and strata titles.
 RM 1 million is the minimum for landed title properties.

 Procedure for foreign expatriates to purchase property in Malaysia

-The procedure depends on where the foreign expat wishes to purchase a property from as each states have their own regulation and procedure to abide to.
-However, the general procedure is as below:
+The procedure depends on where the foreign expat wishes to purchase a property from as each state has its regulations and procedures to abide by.
+However, the general procedure is as follows:

 1. Sign the developer’s sales form or the offer to purchase form with the vendor, for sub-sale transactions.